-Once claims are received at Sector Operations, they are date-stamped and checked to ensure accuracy of data provided.
-If the claim has been completed correctly it is entered on the computer payment programme and payment is lodged in the provider's bank account within the time allowance noted in the Agreement.
+Once claims are received by email or post, Sector Operations will check them for accuracy of data provided.
+If the claim has been completed correctly it will be entered into the processing system and payment lodged in the provider's bank account within the time allowance noted in the Agreement.
+A provider will be emailed a Claim Determination Document to give an overview of the treatments accepted and rejected, a Buyer Created Tax Invoice (BCTI) and a Remittance Advice.